arturictus/db-compare-rs/README.md

   _it tries to compare grouping by id if the table has the id column_

   1. Gets max number `id` from the master.
-  2. Compares rows by id excluding ids in the cutoff updated at the list.
+  2. Compares rows grouped by id.
   3. Stops if `by-id-sample-size` arg is reached.

 - **counters**